nightkr/klocka/README.md

 # Klocka

+## Motivation

+Well, I recently got [an awful (cheap) doorbell](http://www.clasohlson.com/se/Tr%C3%A5dl%C3%B6s-d%C3%B6rrklocka/36-6016) from Clas Ohlson.
+As it turns out, my AA batteries wouldn't even fit inside the receiver, and the speaker sounds awful.
+But, what if I could hook up the receiver to a RPi instead?
+Hmm...

+## Usage

+When compiled, this should create a single self-contained binary, which listens on port 8080 for the web interface and binds to the GPIO pin 22.
+To register your browser, go to http://localhost:8080/ and approve the permission request.
+If you want to be able to register a remote device, you'll need to put a SSL terminating reverse proxy in front of this, since browsers for some reason don't support push notifications from unencrypted websites.

 ## Browser support

-Currently only Chrome is supported.
+Currently only Google Chrome is supported.
 Firefox has support for Push, but requires a custom encryption scheme that I haven't got around to, yet.
 No other browsers currently implement the Push API required for this to function.

 ## Customizing

-If you don't want to make it bind any GPIO pins, set the environment variable `KLOCKA_TRIGGER` to `FD`.
+If you don't want to make it bind any GPIO pins, set the environment variable `KLOCKA_TRIGGER` to `FD`, which will make it trigger on newlines in stdin instead.
 If you want to change the pin it uses (22 by default), change `GPIO_PIN` in `server/src/trigger/mod.rs`.
+The port for the web UI is set as `WEB_PORT` in `server/src/main.rs`.

 ## Building (client)